comsci-uwc-isak/unit-1-project-Khalidismail876/README.md

 ```

 ### Developing the action of Summarizing the traveled trip
+This code will sum all the km that is stored in car file and give
+the used one number.

 1. Get the argument (bash Summary.sh license)
 2. Check if the car exists
 3. show the all the travelled KM